fredrickrana/fredrickrana/README.md

 ## ✨ Fun Facts

-💻 I enjoy coding and learning new stuff!
+💻 I enjoy coding and learning new things!

 ✈️ I love traveling, going on hikes, playing tennis, and trying new foods!